 These were some of the striking features of cash books.

-• It reduces workload, which assists to save time and effort.
+- It reduces workload, which assists in saving time and effort.

 Conclusion

-This articles main target was to make you all understand every small details of cashbooks, including what is a cashbook, its types, features and advanatages.
-By the end of this article, it is safe to say that a cash book is advantageous for firms since it allows for quick cash confirmation by comparing the amount to the real cash you have on you, which aids in the detection of entry errors.
+It is safe to say that a cash book is advantageous since it allows for quick cash confirmation by comparing the amount to the real cash you have on you, which aids in the detection of entry errors.